jeffThompson/PhysicalComputing/Week03_Buttons/Demos/02-Debouncing.md

 button = Debouncer(pin)
 ```

-The library will now handle watching the current and previous state of the butotn for us!
+The library will now handle everything for us, watching the current and previous state of the button!
 We can update our while-loop to read the button's state:

 ```python
 while True: